AmarilloTechMeetup/events-backend/README.md

 # Amarillo Event Hub Backend

-This repository is a Django backend for the Amarillo Even Hub project.

-This project was a Make-a-thon worked on by a team of volunteers over the evening of August 11, 2017.
+This repository is a Django backend for the Amarillo Event Hub project, a collaborative, Make-a-thon hack built by a team of volunteers over the evening of August 11, 2017.

 This will be an open source project, as soon as we agree on a license.